 Since humans appeared on earth, we have had to work to secure what we needed to survive or to improve our standard of living.
 The term labour in its most general use, refers to productive human work.
 Through much of history, it was not treated as a commodity that was “paid for.”
 As time passed and societies grew larger and more complex, labour became more specialized.
 Each person became an expert at doing just a few things or even just one thing.
 This specialization meant that workers became more productive.
 The purpose of (international) labour law is to regulate the relation of employers and employees, to make provision for settlement of industrial disputes and to provide for certain other purposes.
 Employment law, sometimes referred to as labour law, encompasses the massive compilation of statutory laws, administrative rulings, and legal precedents which cover all facets of the employer/employee relationship.
 To address the problems caused by the industrialization of Europe in the 19th century, Robert Owen of Wales, and Jerome Blanqui and Daniel Legrand of France, among others, brought the need for international cooperation in setting labour standards to international prominence.
 The reasons articulated for the necessity of cooperation were both benevolent and economic.
 Cooperation was necessary to eradicate poverty and injustice, not just to protect workers, but also to prevent the social unrest these conditions could engender.
 Furthermore, international cooperation was necessary because each nation would be at a competitive disadvantage if it imposed higher standards unilaterally.
 Ultimately, these concerns led to the formation of The International Labour Organization on April 11, 1919 as an affiliated agency of the League of Nations.

 This Research Guide is intended as a starting point for research on International Labour Law.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's classification index code 156.
-International Labour Law; International Labour Organization (ILO) and subject heading (keyword) International Labour Law are instrumental for searching through the Catalogue.
+The Library's systematic classification → Public international law and subject heading (keyword) International Labour Law are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 Seems like there are no recent acquisitions right now''.